Uremia is a dangerous medical condition that causes urea to accumulate in the blood. Urea is the waste that the kidneys usually help to filter away.

 Several conditions can cause CKD, but the two most common are diabetes and high blood pressure.
 Diabetes causes dangerously high blood sugar levels, which can damage the kidneys, blood vessels, heart, and other organs.

-High blood pressure can damage the blood vessels in the kidneys, making them weak or hard.
-This damage can make it harder for the kidneys to work, eventually leading to kidney failure.
+High blood pressure can damage the blood vessels in the kidneys,

 Other causes of kidney disease that can lead to uremia include: